tianzem/Gitbook/special-cases.md

    ![](/Images/penetration1.jpg)

-3. Change to [Surface Mode] and hold `Ctrl` to multiply select all the squares in this plane and [Attach] all the penetrations onto the big plane.
-You will see the penetrations turn to blue and all the operations related to the penetration are fixed in the plane.
+3. Change to [Surface Mode] and hold `Ctrl` to multi-select all the squares in this plane and [Attach] all the penetrations onto the parent plane.
+You will see the penetrations turn to blue and all the operations related to the penetrations are fixed in the plane now.

    ![](/Images/penetration2.jpg)